-Tangerine’s US Dollar Savings Account can be used to hold and grow your US dollar funds pending when you need it.
+Tangerine’s US Dollar Savings Account can be used to hold and grow your US dollar funds pending when you need them.

-Like the other savings and chequing products offered by the bank, you do not pay monthly account fees and there are no minimums to watch out for.
+Like the other savings and chequing products this bank offers, you do not pay monthly account fees, and there are no minimums to watch out for.

-While the savings interest rate you earn is only 0.10%, it beats what is being offered by several big banks as of this writing.
+While the savings interest rate you earn is only 0.10%, it beats what some big banks offer as of this writing.

 This Tangerine US Dollar Account review covers its benefits, pros, cons, and alternatives.

 TL;DR: Tangerine’s US Dollar Savings personal account pays a regular 0.1% interest.
-While this rate is higher than RBC and BMO USD accounts, you can earn significantly more with the recently introduced EQ Bank US Dollar Account.
+While this rate is higher than some big bank USD accounts, you can earn significantly more with the recently introduced EQ Bank US Dollar Account.

 Tangerine US Dollar Savings Account